threadburner64/CC-Webdisplays/README.md

 Made this because Webdisplays is not ready for 1.16.5
 # Server Setup

-A library, xvfbwrapper is only made for linux which allows fast-screenshotting Therefore the server will only work on linux systems , try with windows wsl if on windows
+A library, xvfbwrapper is only made for linux. xvfbwrapper is a virtual X server which allows fast-screenshotting Therefore the server will only work on linux systems , try with windows wsl if on windows

+Will find another way to make it work on windows systems..

 Please install python3 and the libraries with pip or pip3